This content has not yet been reviewed and may contain errors.

 diuretics

-• Torsemide may be preferred over furosemide for more consistent oral bioavailability, though clinical superiority is not definitively established
+• Torsemide or bumetanide may be preferred over furosemide for more consistent oral bioavailability (80–100% vs. 10–100% for furosemide), though clinical superiority is not definitively established (TRANSFORM-HF (2023))

-• Add thiazide for sequential nephron blockade when loop diuretic response is inadequate
+• Add thiazide (metolazone) for sequential nephron blockade when loop diuretic response is inadequate — see diuretic therapy for the full Mullens protocol and natriuresis-guided titration approach

-• MRAs (spironolactone, eplerenone) may be added for further decongestion and potassium sparing
+• MRAs (spironolactone, eplerenone) for further decongestion and potassium sparing — note these have slow onset and are primarily GDMT, not acute rescue agents

-• Decongestion reduces tricuspid annular dilatation, TR severity, RV wall stress, and septal shift — but avoid excessive volume depletion (may compromise LV filling and cardiac output)
+• Decongestion reduces tricuspid annular dilatation, TR severity, RV wall stress, and septal shift — but the RV is preload-dependent; aggressive volume removal can drop RV output and worsen LV filling

-• Monitor weight daily; regular electrolytes and renal function
+• Monitor weight daily; regular electrolytes and renal function; consider natriuresis-guided titration (spot urine Na⁺ at 2h) to optimise diuretic dosing

 afterload reduction